 A rule of thumb to consider is if you haven’t used it in a year, you don’t need it.
 If you find something when you’re packing that you’ve forgotten you had, you probably don’t need it.

 Hopefully, you may not find yourself faced with decisions as drastic as ours.
 If you do, I hope I’ve helped you be better able to make those decisions with clear thinking.
-I am deeply moved for those families with children who are faced with losing their home and lively hood.
-I can’t imagine the different degree of stress these situations bring.
+I am deeply moved for those families with children who are faced with losing their homes and lively hood.
+I can’t imagine the different degrees of stress these situations bring.

 However, the change can be an enriching journey.
 Your journey.
 I say face it with love, laughter (Granny always said, “It’s better to laugh than cry.”) and the expectation of finding the truth of life.
 It’s not what you have.
 It’s not what you do.
 It’s about love.
 Those you love and those who love you.
 The one thing we take with us when we leave this world is love.